Nick287/az-iotedge-ai-model-loader/README.md

 ## Overview

+This sample I have Create 2 Edge Module one for load TensorFlow *.tflite format model and another is for load *.onnx (Open Neural Network Exchange) format model.

-In This AI loader sample have some Key concepts need to be clarify first.
+So for this AI loader sample have some Key concepts need to be clarify first.

-TensorFlow:
+### TensorFlow:

 1. AI Model File: *.tflite its pre-trained AI model which download from [TensorFlow.org - Download starter model with Metadata](https://www.tensorflow.org/lite/examples/object_detection/overview) and its a generic AI model format that can be used in cross-platform applications such as IOS and Android.
 And about more information about Metadata and associated fields (eg: labels.txt) see [Read the metadata from models](https://www.tensorflow.org/lite/convert/metadata#read_the_metadata_from_models)
 2. Model description： An object detection model is trained to detect the presence and location of multiple classes of objects.
 For example, a model might be trained with images that contain various pieces of fruit, along with a label that specifies the class of fruit they represent (e.g. an apple, a banana, or a strawberry), and data specifying where each object appears in the image.